Ever wondered why people queue outside Apple stores like it’s a concert?

 Apple positions itself as a premium brand.
 That means no discounts, no budget versions.
 They know their audience will pay more for quality, design, and innovation.
 It’s a pricing strategy that screams exclusivity.

 The higher price tags also fuel desire.
 When something’s expensive, it feels more valuable.
 And for many users, owning an iPhone or Mac isn’t just practical, it’s a status symbol.
-This plays into their larger Apple marketing strategy.
+This plays into their larger marketing strategy of Apple.

 Even when other brands offer similar features, people still choose Apple.
 Why?